VA Disability Appeals

 Call (877) 450-8973 to see if you can file an appeal and pursue mesothelioma VA benefits now.

-If the VA rejects or denies a VA claim, veterans have one year to decide if they want to appeal the decision.
+If the VA rejects or denies a VA claim, veterans have one year to decide if they want to appeal the decision in 1 of 3 years.

 VA disability appeal options include: